jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_databases_unavailable.md

 ---
-title: Databases - Unavailable Alarm
+title: Databases - Unavailable alarm
+tags: [sqlserver_alarms]
 last_updated: July 29, 2016
 summary: "The Databases - Unavailable alarm becomes active when Spotlight Enterprise detects that a SQL Server database is not available for reading.
 Users attempting to access an unavailable database will receive an error message."
 sidebar: c_sqlserver_sidebar